poroping/terraform-provider-fortios/docs/resources/firewall_interfacepolicy6.md

 The `service6` block contains:

-* `name` - Address name.
+* `name` - Service name.
 This attribute must reference one of the following datasources: `firewall.service.custom.name` `firewall.service.group.name` .
 * `srcaddr6` - IPv6 address object to limit traffic monitoring to network traffic sent from the specified address or range.
 The structure of `srcaddr6` block is documented below.

 The `srcaddr6` block contains: